"The Best and Most Beautiful Hikes in Muskegon, Michigan"

 #5 Mosquito Creek Trails

-The 500 acre Mosquito Creek Trail system is designed to provide outdoor fun for people with a range of skill levels, from casual woodland walkers to those looking for a 10 k snowshoe adventure.
-There are 1.5 miles of advanced trails, 6.11 miles of intermediate trails, and 3.35 miles of beginners’ trails.
+The 500-acre Mosquito Creek Trail system is designed to provide outdoor fun for people with a range of skill levels, from casual woodland walkers to those looking for a 10k snowshoe adventure.
+There are 3.5 miles of beginner trails, 7 miles of intermediate trails, and 1 mile of advanced trail.
+In 2023 "Double Torsion" opened, the most advanced section of trail.

 Enjoy the great outdoors with confidence!
 Check out OutsidePursuits.com for in depth “How To” guides on outside activities.